 DataVat will be offline on Wednesday 14 August from 5 pm for updates.
 This is in preparation for release of August ABVs and reports.

 Australia’s Southern beef industry would benefit from adopting a dairy industry program which has almost doubled genetic gain in the past eight years.

 That’s the opinion of agribusiness leader and NSW beef breeder Lucinda Corrigan.

 DEVELOPING a herd of equal stature has meant some careful breeding decisions for the Hill family.

 The dairy farmers from South Riana in Tasmania inherited a cross-bred herd when they purchased their farm five years.

-It’s official.
-Western Victoria has some of the best dairy genes in the country.
-And they were celebrated at the Great South West Dairy Awards earlier this month (11 July) with awards presented by DataGene.
+It’s official, Western Australia is home to some of the best dairy genes in the country.
+And they were celebrated this week (16 May) at the Dairy Innovation Day hosted by the Daubney and Bettink families at Northcliffe.

 Genetics can help the dairy industry overcome social, environmental and financial challenges, a global expert told a recent herd improvement conference.